Register company in Thailand: Introduction

 Can a foreigner register company in Thailand?

 - Thailand’s government offers foreign investors several options on the different types of business entities to choose from when they set up a company in Thailand.
-Tetra Consultants will advise you on the steps and requirements for starting a business in Thailand.
+Tetra Consultants will advise you on the steps and requirements to register company in Thailand.

 - Generally, foreigners can only own up to 49% of the share capital of a Thailand limited company unless the company is registered under the Board of Investment (BOI) program.